 - They have prescriptions from various pharmacy’s

-- They may begin borrow or stealing money
+- They may begin to borrow or stealing money

 - Neglecting responsibilities